huggingface/blog/simple_sdxl_optimizations.md

 However, all of these improvements come at the expense of a significantly larger model.
 How much larger?
 The base SDXL model has 3.5B parameters (the UNet, in particular), which is approximately 3x larger than the previous Stable Diffusion model.

 To explore how we can optimize SDXL for inference speed and memory use, we ran some tests on an A100 GPU (40 GB).
 For each inference run, we generate 4 images and repeat it 3 times.
-While computing the inference latency we only consider the final iteration out of the 3 iterations.
+While computing the inference latency, we only consider the final iteration out of the 3 iterations.

 So if you run SDXL out-of-the-box as is with full precision and use the default attention mechanism, it’ll consume 28GB of memory and take 72.2 seconds!